Resource-Efficient Variational Quantum Classifier: Experimental results

 \subsection{Training description}

-Having described the full data preprocessing pipeline and model setup, we now turn to the description of our model training procedure.
-We trained the weights for models \emph{M2} and \emph{M3} using the postprocessing strategy of model \emph{M2}, whereas the weights for model \emph{M1} were trained using its corresponding \emph{M1} postprocessing strategy.
+Having described the complete data preprocessing pipeline and model setup, we now turn to the description of the model training procedure.
+The trainable parameters of each model were optimized individually, using the corresponding postprocessing strategy.
 We explore a variety of different classical optimizers such as PennyLane native ones: \emph{AdagradOptimizer}, \emph{AdamOptimizer}, \emph{RMSPropOptimizer}, \emph{NesterovMomentumOptimizer} but also \emph{SPSAOptimizer}.
 In the earliest experiments, we investigate the performance of non-native PennyLane optimizers, including Nelder–Mead and Particle Swarm Optimization, and confirm that they are also applicable.
-In the end, we choose to use the \emph{AdamOptimizer}.
-We use \emph{Binary Cross Entropy} as the cost function.
-The number of training epochs is capped at 300, with early stopping applied once the cost function has converged.
-Within each epoch, the cost function is computed on batches of 8 input train data points.
+Ultimately, we chose to use the \emph{SPSAOptimizer} \citep{spall1998implementation}, as it is particularly well-suited for noisy environments and requires only two cost function evaluations per optimization step, regardless of the dimension of the input vector.
+We use \emph{Binary Cross Entropy (Log Loss)} as the cost function.
+The number of training epochs is capped at 200, with early stopping applied once the cost function has converged.
+Within each epoch, the cost function is computed in batches of 8 input train data points.
 The entire training process is logged for subsequent analysis.

-Following the training of model \emph{M2} on the training data, its learned weights are applied to both models \emph{M2} and \emph{M3}, whereas the trained weights of model \emph{M1} are used exclusively for model \emph{M1}.
-This approach ensures a fair comparison of classification performance under different postprocessing strategies.
-Each model is evaluated and compared across all three datasets under both noiseless and noisy conditions.
-For each evaluation, 25 classification runs are performed on the full test dataset to collect statistics on evaluation metrics from each run, including the required number of quantum circuit executions, accuracy, precision, recall, F1 score, and ROC-AUC.
-The classification performed by the \emph{unambiguous quantum classifier} (model \emph{M3}) uses the following parameters: a maximum number of repetitions $T_C = 50$, and an acceptance threshold equal to the number of qubits, meaning that all measured values must be identical to be accepted.
+By individually training each model using the same optimization settings, we ensure a fair comparison of classification performance across different postprocessing strategies.
+Each model is evaluated and compared under both noiseless and noisy conditions.
+For each evaluation, 25 classification runs with trained weights are performed on the full test dataset to collect statistics on evaluation metrics from each run, including the required average count of quantum circuit executions-per-prediction, accuracy and precision.
+The classification performed by the \emph{unambiguous quantum classifier} (model \emph{M3}) uses acceptance threshold set to $t=3$ for $k=3$ qubits and to $t=4$ for $k=5$ qubits.